 The Total Mobility Scheme continues to assist people with impairments throughout the region.
-The number of trips is down 8.4% this quarter compared to the corresponding quarter in 2019/2020.
+The number of trips is down 5.2% this quarter compared to the corresponding quarter in 2019/2020.
+The appointment of a new Total Mobility contractor in the Central Taranaki region ensures all of Taranaki is covered.
 Existing passenger services continue to be provided throughout the region with ongoing monitoring of patronage, farebox recovery and the region's commerciality ratio.
-Total patronage across the services is down 15.9% on the corresponding quarter in 2019/2020.
-A return to Covid-19 Alert Level 2 in mid-August with physical distancing requirements and mandatory face coverings is seen as a likely cause of reduced patronage.
-The Bee Card, integrated ticketing system, was successfully launched in October 2020.
+Total patronage across the services is down 7% on the corresponding quarter in 2019/2020.
+This is an improvement on the previous quarters patronage numbers which was 15.9% down on the previous year.
+The Bee card is now operational and well patronised - with only 7.5% of fares on the New Plymouth services being cash fares for the quarter, and in excess of 6,000 cards distributed in the first 6 months of operation.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Provide Total Mobility subsidy assistance to qualifying persons through the New Zealand Transport Agency supported Total Mobility Scheme.
 Provided Total Mobility Scheme services to the targeted areas.
-Trips for 2020/2021 total 13,099 an decrease of 5.9% (2019/2020 - 50,522).
-An additional 1,216 trips were made by the Ironside Vehicle Society, a decrease of 28.9% (2019/2020 - 4,714).
-Operate public transport services in the New Plymouth district and regional Taranaki consistent with the Regional Public Transport Plan subject to funding approval from the New Zealand Transport Agency and the availability of local share funding.
+Trips for 2020/2021 total 26,632 an decrease of 4.2% (2019/2020 - 50,522).
+An additional 2,452 trips were made by the Ironside Vehicle Society, a decrease of 21.4% (2019/2020 - 4,714).
+Operate public transport agains in the New December the part of the New Division with district and regional Operate public transport services in the New Plymouth district and regional Taranaki consistent with the Regional Public Transport Plan subject to funding approval from the New Zealand Transport Agency and the availability of local share funding.
 Passenger transport services in the New Plymouth district and regional Taranaki were operated consistent with the Regional Public Transport Plan.
 Monitor the region's bus service contracts including patronage growth and fare box recovery.
 Monitor the commerciality ratio of the region's public transport services and publish the ratio annually.
-Patronage growth on the region's bus services in 2020/21 decreased 16% (2018/2019: -17%).
-Farebox recovery for 2020/21 is 40.8% (2019/2020: 36.9%) and the Commerciality ratio is 35% (2019/2020: 38%).
-These financial ratios exclude the foregone revenue contribution from Waka Kotahi (NZTA).
-Assessments for this is ongoing until December 2020.
+Patronage growth on the region's bus services in 2020/21 decreased 12.1% (2018/2019: -17%).
+Farebox recovery for 2020/21 is 32% (2019/2020: 36.9%) and the Commerciality ratio is 32% (2019/2020: 38%).
 Provide financial assistance to the Ironside Vehicle Society subject to funding eligibility criteria being met.
 Financial assistance to the Ironside Vehicle Society in 2020/2021 is set at a base level of \$65,000.